 On May 5, 2015, MUST renewed a line of credit of \$220,000 with a financial institution to provide financing to maintain day-to-day operating activity.
 The line of credit bears interest at the financial institution's prime rate and matures in May 2017.
-The line of credit balance was \$- and \$- at June 30, 2015 and 2014, respectively.
+The line of credit balance was \$- as of June 30, 2016 and 2015.
 The line is collateralized by the facility at 460 Pat Mell Road and the Organization's receivables.